The-Don-Himself/gremlin-ogm/README.md

 #### Create A Schema

+Note: Not all gremlin compatible databases support schemas, in the event you are using one just skip this part.

-First we deal with vertexes (a few places I called them vertices, but I'll update everywhere to be vertexes and indexes)
+First we deal with vertexes (a few places I called them vertices, similar to indices and indexes)

 ##### Vertexes